crotwell/TauP/docs/index.md

 You should not need to rebuild TauP unless you are trying to help debug, but if you do, you can build it using the Gradle wrapper script.

 ```
-gradlew installDist
+./gradlew installDist
 ```

-will build TauP into the build/install/TauP directory.
+will build TauP into the build/install directory.